Who resurrected Jesus?Question: "Who resurrected Jesus?"

 How can a dead man resurrect himself?
 Jesus was more than a man who died; He was the eternal Son of God incarnate.
 Wicked men could kill His body, but they could not change His eternal nature or diminish His divine power.
 In John 10:17–18 Jesus says something that no mere mortal could ever say: “I lay down my life—only to take it up again.
 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.”
 No one else in the history of the world has ever had the authority both to lay down his life and raise it up again.

 Furthermore, Jesus said, “I am the resurrection and the life” (John 11:25).
 He did not say, “My Father is the resurrection.”
 He claimed to be the resurrection Himself; life resides with Jesus, and He has absolute authority over life and death (Revelation 1:18).
 Jesus is God.
-He could say He would raise up His body on the third day because He is part of the One Being of God.
+He could say He would raise up His body on the third day because He, being God, has power over death.

 Who resurrected Jesus from the dead?
 God did, and by that we mean all three Persons of the Trinity were involved.
 All three Persons of the Trinity participated in creation (1 Corinthians 8:6; Genesis 1:1–2).
 All three are involved in salvation (John 3:6, 16).
 And all three are responsible for the resurrection of Christ Jesus.